T1xx1/Delicate/README.md

 # Delicate

-Some blocks you encounter in survival gameplay cannot be obtained even when using silk touch.
-Well I want those blocks so I made this datapack.
+Some blocks you encounter in survival gameplay cannot be obtained even with silk touch.
+Well, I want those blocks, so I made this datapack.

 ![](./assets/banner.gif)